December 23, 2024

 Many different aspects make up your brand identity, including visual cues (the font and typeface you use, your signature colors, logo, etc.), as well as linguistic and strategic elements (your tone, who you speak to, etc.).
 All of these different elements come together to create your brand identity.

-Before you create a lasting brand identity, you need to get back to your overall marketing strategy and business plan.
+Before you create a lasting brand identity, you need to get back to your overall marketing and brand strategy.
 You can’t decide how you’re going to present yourself without first defining who you’re going to talk to and taking a good, hard look at the playing field.

 Take an in-depth look at the customers that would be interested in your product.
 How would they want to be spoken to?
 What’s going to appeal to them beyond the product or service you’re offering.
 After all, there are likely a few businesses offering the same things as you.
 How will you set yourself apart from the competition?